smk/invite/README.txt

 * Invitation expiry
   Specify how long sent invitations are valid (in days).
 After an invitation expires the registration link becomes invalid.
-* Allow deletion of joined users
+* Allow withdrawing accepted invitations
-  Whether to allow your users to delete (ie. revoke) invitations that are still in the 'pending' state.
+  Whether to allow your users to delete accepted invitations.
+This will also delete all invitations from/to a user upon termination of its account.
+  Disable to prevent users from deleting their account to be re-invited.

 --- Role limitations ---